 If you need to stay additional nights before or after your project you need to book these separately, ask your travel consultant for help.

-Departures can be planned from late afternoon onwards, as the ferry leaves to Mahe quite early between 08:00 and 09:00 it takes 1 hour by ferry to Mahe, and then 30 to 40 mins to the airport by taxi.
+Departure: Departure flights from Mahe should be booked for late afternoon/evening, as the ferry leaves to Mahe quite early between 08:00 and 09:00 it takes 1 hour by ferry to Mahe, and then 30 to 40 mins to the airport by taxi.

 Meals while on project are included.
 Participants take turns to prepare meals for the group.
 Food is basic but nutritious, and primarily vegetarian with optional fish or meat available no more than once or twice a week.
 Breakfast could be porridge with fresh fruit, or occassionally pancakes or cereal, lunch and evening meals may include pasta, beans, rice, fresh fruit, fresh vegetables, etc.

 You will have access to long distance communications whilst on the program, but make sure friends and family know how often they can expect to hear from you.
 Participants typically use internet cafes to keep in touch, with access to internet about once a week.
 Local SIM cards and pay-as-you-go credit can be bought affordably in the Seychelles and the signal is good in most areas.
 Contact your mobile/cell phone provider for more information before travelling.